-And yet- on the day to day basis- we need to eat, drink, rest, and take care of our selves, in a manner that could be perceived (wrongly) as, well, not that exciting.
+And yet- on a day-to-day basis- we need to eat, drink, rest, and take care of ourselves, in a manner that could be perceived (wrongly) as, well, not that exciting.

 Unlike Hollywood stars, us ordinaries, lead very predictable and monotonous lives, that don’t take miraculous-or disastrous turns within 35 minutes of the beginning of the movie.

 Well- most of us -at least.
 I am well aware that some people manage to actually tangle up their ordinary lives into such a mess that can easily be pitched for a movie.